solo-io/gloo/docs/content/operations/upgrading/upgrade_steps.md

 #### Using Helm

-For Enterprise users of Gloo Edge, the process with either Helm 2 or 3 is the same.
+For Enterprise users of Gloo Edge, the process with either Helm 3 is the same.
 You'll just need to set your license key during installation by using `--set license_key="$license"` (or include the line `license_key: $LICENSE-KEY` in your values file).